PaloAltoNetworks/redist-check/README.md

 Once requirements are installed, the following is an example output on the different arguments that can be used for this tool:

-host % python3 redist-check.py -h
+'''host % python3 redist-check.py -h
 usage: redist-check.py [-h] [-x] [-w W] [-o]

 Usage Example: